forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: You can now move source files within your local Salesforce DX project without source-tracking thinking that you’ve deleted and then recreated a metadata component.
-You must opt-in to enable this feature, which we're calling source mobility, by setting the new SF_BETA_TRACK_FILE_MOVES environment variable to `true`.
+* NEW: Source Mobility (BETA).
+Source files can now be moved within your local Salesforce DX project without source-tracking thinking that you've deleted and then recreated a metadata component.
+This is a BETA feature and you must opt-in to enable it.
+You can opt-in by setting the SF_BETA_TRACK_FILE_MOVES environment variable to `true`.
 Then reorganize your files as you like!
 A few things to keep in mind:

-    * Source mobility works with file moves, not file renames.
+    * Source Mobility works with file moves, not file renames.
+Renaming a source file is still interpreted as deleting a metadata component and creating a new one with the different name.
-    * Child source files can move only to an identically named parent.
+    * Child source files can only move to an identically named parent.
 For example, a custom field can move between Object folders in different package directories only if both Object folders have the same name.

     Enjoy!
 (GitHub discussion [#2682](https://github.com/forcedotcom/cli/discussions/2682), source-tracking [#574](https://github.com/forcedotcom/source-tracking/pull/574))

 * NEW: Upload a local file to an org with the new `data create file` command.
 The default title of the uploaded file in the Salesforce UI is its filename; you can change its title with the `--title` flag.
 By default, the file isn't associated with a Salesforce record; use the `--parent-id` flag to attach the file to an existing Salesforce record, such as an account.

     In this example, the uploaded file is given a new title and it's attached to the Salesforce record with ID a03fakeLoJWPIA3: